biagiomattialarosa/biagiomattialarosa.github.io/publications.md

 #### Master
-**Short Abstract**: The thesis presents a novel mechanism to get hints of explanation, that allow to better understand network predictions when dealing with sequential data, exploiting the capability of memory-based networks – Differential Neural Computers – to store  data in memory and reusing it for inference.
+**Short Abstract**: The thesis presents a novel mechanism to get hints of explanation exploiting the capability of memory-based networks – Differential Neural Computers – to store  data in memory and reusing it for inference.
 By tracking both the memory access at prediction time, and the information stored by the network at each step of the input sequence, it is possible to retrieve the most relevant input steps associated to each prediction.
+The mechanism is tested on two problems: a modified version of T-Maze and the Story Cloze Test task.
+The work studies also the influence of parameters and the adequacy of the extracted explanations.
 <br>
 **Area**: Explainable Artificial Intelligence <br>
 **Supervisor**: <a href="http://robertocapobianco.com/">Roberto Capobianco</a><br>